 We are interested in any and all locations that show King Tides along coastlines.
-Many of our citizen scientist have fished, surfed, swam, paddled, and lived along the coast for many years, decades, or generations.
+Many of our community scientist have fished, surfed, swam, paddled, and lived along the coast for many years, decades, or generations.
 This place based knowledge or local knowledge is one of the strongest assets of the project.
 By submitting photographs and observations of coastlines that you are familiar with you can help us better understand how King Tides differ from average water levels of the past.
 Another great tool that you can utilize to decide where to take photos is NOAA’s Sea Level Rise Viewer.
 The Sea Level Rise Viewer enables users to visualize potential impacts from sea level rise.
 Users can select different sea level rise scenarios between 0 and 6 feet.
 Areas that show flooding in the tool might be interesting locations to photograph during a King Tide.

 How can King Tides photos be used and credited?

-By contributing photographs to the project citizen scientists give permission for King Tides images to be used and reproduced for non-commercial purposes including education, research, and public outreach.
+By contributing photographs to the project community scientists give permission for King Tides images to be used and reproduced for non-commercial purposes including education, research, and public outreach.
 All photographs should be credited to “Hawaii Sea Grant King Tides Project”.